Crab-eating macaque: In scientific research

+Crab-eating macaques are one of the most popular species used for scientific research.
+Crab-eating macaques are used primarily by the biotechnology and pharmaceutical industry in the evaluation of pharmacokinetics, pharmacodynamics, efficacy, and safety of new biologics and drugs, they are also used in infectious disease, TB, HIV/AIDS, and neuroscience studies.

 The use of crab-eating macaques and other nonhuman primates in experimentation is controversial with critics charging that the experiments are cruel, unnecessary and lead to dubious findings.
 One of the most well known examples of experiments on crab-eating macaques is the 1981 Silver Spring monkeys case.

 In 2014, 21,768 crab-eating macaques were imported in the United States to be used in experimentation.